 Two year old Zoey Harrison plays

-with a stethoscope she received at a hospital visit.
+with a stethoscope she received during a hospital visit, at home, on the floor of her families living room.
 Zoey was adopted by

 the Harrison family of Ithaca, Mich.
 Zoey was born 31 weeks into her

-biological mother was in prison.
+biological mother's womb.
 It was also reported that the

-biological mother took up to 20 Vicodin a day while pregnant with Zoey.
+biological mother took up to 20 Vicodin a day while pregnant with Zoey in prison.

 Brandy Garcia holds Isaia